Same-Day Furnace Repair Near Roanoke, VA

 No Heat?
-Make the Right Call to Ostrom!
+Make the Right Call to Ostrom

-- The thermostat is not working
+- The thermostat isn’t working.

-- The furnace is making a loud noise
+- The furnace is making a loud noise.

 It’s the first freezing cold night of the year in Roanoke and you turn the thermostat up on your furnace… and nothing happens.
 No heat.
-Before calling for service there are a few things you can check yourself.
+Before calling for service there are a few things you can check yourself:

-- Ensure the thermostat is turned to the HEAT position.
-You may also need to turn the temperature up a few extra degrees to get the furnace to turn on.
+- Ensure the thermostat is turned to the HEAT position: You may also need to turn the temperature up a few extra degrees to get the furnace to turn on.

-- Check the furnace filter.
-An excessively dirty or clogged filter will make the furnace overheat, which will cause it to shut down as a safety precaution.
+- Check the furnace filter: An excessively dirty or clogged filter will make the furnace overheat, which will cause it to shut down as a safety precaution.
 Install a new filter to allow it to breathe easier.

-- Check the pilot light.
-This only applies to older gas furnaces, since most newer units will have electric ignition.
+- Check the pilot light: This only applies to older gas furnaces, since most newer units will have electric ignition.
 If your pilot light is out, consult your owner’s manual for the correct way to light the pilot.

 Why Call for Professional Furnace Repair?

-In the age of DIY, many homeowners think that it’s so easy to fix furnace issues.
+In the age of DIY, many homeowners think it’s easy to fix furnace issues.
 However, most of the time, handling a heater issue without the help of a professional just leads to worse problems and a more expensive repair bill.

 The advantages of working with an expert heating technician include:

-- We have the necessary tools and replacement parts to ensure faster repairs
+- We have the necessary tools and replacement parts to ensure faster repairs.

-- We can get the furnace running again on the same day you call
+- We can get the furnace running again on the same day you call.

-- We offer maintenance plans to prevent future problems
+- We offer maintenance plans to prevent future problems.

-- We guarantee your 100% satisfaction or your money back
+- We guarantee your 100% satisfaction or your money back.

 Our furnace repair technicians are familiar with common furnace issues and how to resolve them.
 We also know when it’s time to replace a furnace and can advise you accordingly so you can prepare for this worthwhile investment.